install in 30 Seconds

 Word Origin

-Original meaning: To place in a stall or seat of authority.
+Original meaning: To place someone in a formal position or seat; to invest with rank or office.

 Cultural Context